 Florence Nightingale, the acknowledged founder of modern nursing, remains a compelling and transformative figure.
 Not a year goes by in which new scholarship on Nightingale does not emerge.
-Florence Nightingale and the Health of the Raj was published in 2003 documenting Nightingale's 40-year long interest and involvement in Indian affairs, a previously not well explored area of scholarship (Gourley, 2003).
-In 2004 a new biography of Nightingale, Nightingales: The Extraordinary Upbringing and Curious Life of Miss Florence Nightingale by Gillian Gill, was published.
-In 2008, yet another new biography, entitled Florence Nightingale: The Making of an Icon, by Mark Bostridge, was published.
-Lynn McDonald's prodigious, ambitious, and long overdue Collected Works of Florence Nightingale has seen the publication of 10 out of a projected 16 volumes as of this writing.
-In 2005 the American Nurses Association published Florence Nightingale Today: Healing, Leadership, Global Action, an ambitious casting of Nightingale as 21st century nursing's inspiration and savior.
-At the time you are perusing this chapter, it will be a century since the death of Florence Nightingale in 1910, and almost 200 hundred years since her birth on May 12 in 1820.
+Florence Nightingale and the Health of the Raj was published in 2003 documenting Nightingale's 40-year-long interest and involvement in Indian affairs, a previously not well explored area of scholarship (Gourley, 2003).
+In 2004, a new biography of Nightingale, Nightingales: The Extraordinary Upbringing and Curious Life of Miss Florence Nightingale by Gillian Gill, was published.
+In 2008, another new biography, Florence Nightingale: The Making of an Icon by Mark Bostridge, was published.
+2013 saw yet another biography, very finely written and presented, Florence Nightingale, Feminist by Judith Lissauer Cromwell.
+Squarely in the camp of viewing Nightingale as a "feminist"-a term that was non-existent during the years that Nightingale was alive-it is a fine work, told from a post-feminist perspective.
+Lynn McDonald's prodigious, ambitious, and long overdue Collected Works of Florence Nightingale consists of 16 volumes.
+In 2005, the American Nurses Association published Florence Nightingale Today: Healing, Leadership, Global Action, an ambitious casting of Nightingale as 21st century nursing's inspiration and savior.
+At the time you are perusing this chapter, it will be more than a century since the death of Florence Nightingale in 1910 and almost 200 hundred years since her birth on May 12 in 1820.

 Nightingale transformed a "calling from God" and an intense spirituality into a new social role for women: that of nurse.
 Her caring was a public one.
 "Work your true work," she wrote, "and you will find God within you" (Woodham-Smith, 1983, p.
 74).
-A reflection on this statement appears in a well-known quote from Notes on Nursing (1859/1992): "Nature [i.e., the manifestation of God] alone cures . . . what nursing has to do . . . is put the patient in the best condition for nature to act upon him" (Macrae, 1995, p.
+A reflection on this statement appears in a well-known quote from Notes on Nursing (Nightingale, 1859/1992): "Nature [i.e., the manifestation of God] alone cures . . . what nursing has to do . . . is put the patient in the best condition for nature to act upon him" (Macrae, 1995, p.
 10).
 Although Nightingale never defined human care or caring in Notes on Nursing, there is no doubt that her life in nursing exemplified and personified an ethos of caring.
 Jean Watson (1992, p.
 83), in the 1992 commemorative edition of Notes on Nursing, observed, "Although Nightingale's feminine-based caring-healing model has transcended time and is prophetic for this century's health reform, the model is yet to truly come of age in nursing or the health care system."
-In a reflective essay, Boykin and Dunphy (2002) extended this thinking and related Nightingale's life, rooted in compassion and caring, as an exemplar of justice-making (p.
+In a reflective essay, Boykin and Dunphy (2002) extended this thinking and related Nightingale's life, rooted in compassion and caring, as an exemplar of justice making (p.
 14).
-Justice-making is understood as a manifestation of compassion and caring, "for it is our actions that bring about justice" (p.
+Justice making is understood as a manifestation of compassion and caring, "for it is our actions that bring about justice" (p.
 16).

 This chapter reiterates Nightingale's life from the years 1820 to 1860, delineating the formative influences on her thinking and providing historical context for her ideas about nursing as we recall them today.
-Part of what follows is a well-known tale; yet it remains a tale that is irresistible, casting an age-old spell on the reader, like the flickering shadow of Nightingale and her famous lamp in the dark and dreary halls of the Barrack Hospital, Scutari, on the outskirts of Constantinople, circa 1854 to 1856.
+Part of what follows is a well-known tale, yet it remains one that is irresistible, casting an age-old spell on the reader, like the flickering shadow of Nightingale and her famous lamp in the dark and dreary halls of the Barrack Hospital, Scutari, on the outskirts of Constantinople, circa 1854 to 1856.
 It is a tale that carries even more relevance for nursing practice today.